DOI-USGS/planetary-ard/content/tutorials/find_data_and_qgis_load.md

 {{< figure src="/images/tutorials/search_and_qgis_load/toload.gif" alt="A GIF showing the copy/paste of the file list." title="A GIF showing the python console, the creation of the `toload = ` variable and pasting the file list." >}}

 Next, paste `layers = [QgsRasterLayer(href, name) for href, name in toload]` into the QGIS python console and execute the code.
-This code takes a few minutes to run (we are looking into why, but believe it has to do with setting some GDAL environment variables.)
 This code creates a layer for each of the 86 remote files.

 {{< figure src="/images/tutorials/search_and_qgis_load/make_layers.gif" alt="A GIF showing the creation of the layers in QGIS." title="A GIF showing the python console and the creation QGIS layer objects." >}}